Admissions

 A holistic review process is applied to each MPH application.
 We are looking for students with promising academic performance along with grit and determination, and a passion for serving underserved communities, which is consistent with the mission of ACHE.

-• Earned Bachelor’s Degree: Applicants must have an earned bachelor’s degree from an accredited U.S. institution or an international university (with an evaluation from an agency on the NACES website).
+• Earned bachelor’s degree or higher: Applicants must have an earned bachelor’s degree or higher from an accredited U.S. or international institution (with an evaluation from an agency on the NACES website).

 • Minimum GPA: A minimum overall graduate cumulative GPA of 2.0 on a 4.0 scale.